 Yes, I do.
 I work with many clients who have been bullied as children, and even some who struggle with it in adulthood.
 For example, I have a client whose parents moved to the Deep South in the United States from East Asia.
 She was bullied for looking different than the other students, as well as for her nascent English skills.
 Today, she struggles with public speaking, social anxiety, and self esteem.
 Of course I see those issues as consequential to the bullying.
 The good news is that she is making a lot of progress in therapy.
 She is building awareness and learning new ways to view the world and herself.
 This facilitates positive experiences, which reinforce the new perspective she is building.

-Have you come across cases of adult bullying?
+Have you come across cases of The Adult Bully?

 Absolutely.
 It is not uncommon, for example, in an office environment.
 Office environments can sometimes engender hostility or power struggles that set the stage for bullying.
 This can be particularly true if several people form a clique and then single out a target to bully.